ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 <br>

 After defining the constructor to access the drivetrain instance defined in Robot Container and the desired distance to travel (this is called dependency injection), we need to reset the encoder measurements to be zeroed relative to the start of the command and drive the robot at a constant translational speed until it reaches its distance setpoint.
+To do this we use the `resetEncoders()` method from the drivetrain, and since we have an instance of the drivetrain in the command, we can access it using `drive.resetEncoders();` and put this in the `initialize()` part of the command.

 <details>
     <summary>